vanishsoftworks/Vanish-Builder/README.md

 # Vanish-Grabber

-This is vanish grabber, vanish is a undetected python windows supported info stealer.
+This is Vanish Grabber, a Python-based Windows information stealer designed to evade detection.

-This project is fully opensource and fully free with 0 paywall.
+This project is fully open source and completely free, with no paywalls.

 ---